-Masters in Religious Studies Degrees in New York City
+Master in Religious Studies Programs in New York City

 Master’s in Religious Studies programs could introduce students to an interdisciplinary and dynamic curriculum.
 Religious studies courses often draw content from the humanities and social sciences, and may include the study of one or more world religions.
 Often presented in seminar-style format, students might engage in reflective and analytic thought and conversation.

 The types of courses one takes are often linked to a specific program focus.
 General religious studies courses could span elements of politics, sociology, psychology, philosophy and anthropology.
 Some examples are listed below.i

 - Logic, Ethics

 Most Masters in Religious Studies programs also allow students to shape their studies around personal goals and interests.
 However, some students might prefer to focus exclusively, and the following are some common areas of emphasis.

 - Christian Counseling